msveshnikov/jira-clone-autocode/docs/marketing_strategy.md

 ### 2. "Agile Transformation Series"

 -   Create a multi-part content series on adopting agile methodologies
--   Feature JIRA  as a key tool in the transformation process
+-   Feature SCRUM  as a key tool in the transformation process
 -   Offer a free e-book or webinar as lead magnet

 ### 3. "Custom Workflow Contest"